kodjodevf/mangayomi/README.md

 Features include:
 * [Supports external sources](https://github.com/kodjodevf/mangayomi-extensions), utilizing the capabilities of the [dart_eval](https://pub.dev/packages/dart_eval) package
 * Online reading from a variety of sources
-* Watch anime from a variety of sources
+* Watching anime from a variety of sources
 * Local reading of downloaded content
-* Read and manage local archives (.cbz, .zip)
-* Watch and manage local Anime
-* A configurable reader with multiple viewers, reading directions.
+* A configurable reader with multiple viewers, reading directions and other settings..
 * Tracker support for anime and manga: [MyAnimeList](https://myanimelist.net/), [AniList](https://anilist.co/) and [Kitsu](https://kitsu.io/) support
 * Categories to organize your library
 * Light and dark themes
+* Create backups locally to read offline or to your desired cloud service

 ## Screenshots :camera: